CouchCMS/Documentation/src/contents/miscellaneous/smart_embed.md

 ## CHUNKING

-The real power of 'smart\_embed' tag comes to fore when we combine it whith the practice of 'chunking' up of templates.<br/>
+The real power of 'smart\_embed' tag comes to fore when we combine it whith the practice of 'chunking' up of templates.
 By 'chunking' I mean the ubiqutous practice of breaking up templates into re-usable parts e.g. header.html, menu.html, footer.html etc and then using the parts on multiple templates.

-The 'smart\_embed' tag accepts a second (optional) parameter using which we can specify the folder where the tags searches for the matching snippets.<br/>
+The 'smart\_embed' tag accepts a second (optional) parameter using which we can specify the folder where the tags searches for the matching snippets.
 For example, in the following code

 ```